What Is Solenoid?

 From the Ampere’s Law, the magnetic force produced by a solenoid can be given as,

 A toroid is shaped like a solenoid bent into a circular shape such as to close itself into a loop-like structure.
-The toroid is a hollow circular ring, as can be seen in the image shown below, with large number of turns of enameled wire, closely wound with negligible spacing between any two turns.
+The toroid is a hollow circular ring, as can be seen in the image shown below, with many turns of enameled wire, closely wound with negligible spacing between any two turns.

 The magnetic field inside and outside the toroid is zero.
-The magnetic field inside the toroid, along the circular turn is constant in magnitude and its direction inside the toroid is clockwise as per the right hand thumb rule for circular loops.
+The magnetic field inside the toroid, along with the circular turn, is constant in magnitude and its direction inside the toroid is clockwise as per the right-hand thumb rule for circular loops.